 Retaking the SSAT can seem like a real pain.
 You’ve already taken the nearly three-hour test once — is it really worth it to give up a Saturday morning and countless nights studying just to take the same test again?

-If you scored in the 99th percentile in every category, there is certainly no need to take it again.
-But the truth is, the majority of students see higher overall scores through taking the test more than once.
+The truth is, the majority of students see higher overall scores through taking the test more than once.
 Just think – you now have prior knowledge of the test to do better your second time through (some call this “SSAT wisdom”).
 Don’t doubt your capacity for significant score improvement!

 The first step in gaining SSAT wisdom is a critical self-evaluation after you’ve finished taking the test.
 Were there types of questions you didn’t recognize?
 Did you run out of time during sections?
 Were certain sections harder than others?
 Did you score significantly better on some sections than others?
 Was it difficult to focus the whole time during a three-hour test?
 Did you get hungry, bored, or lose focus?
 Thinking back on the test and realizing where things went right and wrong is crucial to improving your performance the next time you take the test.